nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `totalAppointmentCommand` feature mainly involves iterating through the appointment list and checking if the specified date falls on the same date as the appointment.
 The way that the validation check is done is by setting the previous day to be the start date and the next day to be the end date.
 Finally, we check if the current appointment is within the start and end date.

-### \[Proposed\] Data archiving

-1. If impact of loading save file:
-    * Save file leads to complete file loss, warn user and attempt to load save backup.
-    * If that fails, warn user that data is not recoverable and advice not to perform any action.
-2. Archive after every few saves, so that the user can revert to a specific save.
-3. Upon exit, save backup should be made.

-### Planned Enhancements

-**Mitigating the effects of malicious save file edit**

-* Issue 1: An malicious user is able to modify the save file
-  * Proposed solution: encrypting the save file and storing hash

-* Issue 2: An malicious user is able to modify the save file such that running a command may have adverse effects on other parts of the program.
-  * Example: Malicious user edits save file and adds `vehicle id` (i.e. vehicle id 5) to a customer, but the `vehicle` (with id 5) does not belong to the user.
-  * Effects: Command `Deletecustomer` will delete the vehicle with id 5
-  * Proposed solution: Implement post load save checks to ensure that vehicle to customer mapping is 1:1 on both vehicle and customer end.
-  * Note: This is applicable for all entries that have some form of mapping.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**